Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 - Convenience Sampling
 	- This is where participants are picked based on ease of access, proximity, and willingness to cooperate.
-	- This method of sampling is of c
+	- This method of sampling is of course less labour intensive that the other 2; however, as long as the convenience sample doesn't differ from the population in anyway that might affect the outcome of the study then it doesn't matter.